chadgeary/cloudoffice/scw/README.md

 # Deploying from home and only want to access it while at home?
 Set to your public IP address with a /32 suffix.
 # Want worldwide access?
 Set to 0.0.0.0/0

-# do_token
-# The digital ocean PAT (personal access token) generated earlier.

-# do_storageaccessid
+# scw_accesskey
-# The digital ocean spaces access id (all caps, shorter than secret)
+# The scaleway access key, used by nextcloud to talk with scaleway's object storage (username)

-# do_storagesecretkey
+# scw_secretkey
-# The digital ocean spaces storage key (mixed upper/lower case, longer than access id)
+# The scaleway secret key, used by nextcloud to talk with scaleway's object storage (password)
 ```

 # Post-Deployment and FAQs